 - 63% of credit executives surveyed believe the threat of external fraud will be extremely or very challenging in future years.
 Incorporating more documentation including bank statements, utility bills and pay stubs can help lenders identify potential borrowers while screening out potentially fraudulent applications.

 All of this is outside the realm of traditional credit scoring because it paints a more detailed picture.
 In effect, consumer and mortgage lenders now have the ability to easily deploy an infrastructure that commercial fintechs have developed for small business lending.
 This creates a win-win scenario, discerningly broadening the lender’s opportunity funnel while enabling more qualified applicants to get the funding they need.

-One of the primary uses of alternative data is the review of bank statements to determine a company or individual’s assets and cash management over an extended period of time.
+One of the primary uses of alternative data is the review and verification of bank statements to determine a company or individual’s assets and cash management over an extended period of time.
 FinRegLab recently published a study of cash flow analytics variables and credit scores using data from six non-bank financial services providers – Accion, Brigit, Kabbage, LendUp, Oportun, and Petal.
-Among their findings:
+Here were some of their findings: